hashicorp/consul/ui/packages/consul-ui/README.md

 We follow a `ui/**/**` branch naming pattern.
 This branch naming pattern allows front-end focused builds, such as FE tests, to run automatically in Pull Requests.
 Please note this only works if you are a member of the HashiCorp GitHub Org.
-If you are an external contributor, these tests won't run and will instead be run by a member of our team during review.
+If you are an external contributor these tests won't run and will instead be run by a member of our team during review.

 Examples: